Matt Kent

 Matthew Allen Kent (born September 13, 1992) is an American professional baseball pitcher who is a free agent.
+He has previously played in the Chinese Professional Baseball League (CPBL) for the Fubon Guardians and Rakuten Monkeys.

+Career

+Boston Red Sox

-The Red Sox selected Kent in the 13th round of the 2015 MLB Draft out of Texas A&M University, where he pitched for the Texas Aggies and improved gradually each season.
+The Boston Red Sox selected Kent in the 13th round of the 2015 MLB Draft out of Texas A&M University, where he pitched for the Texas Aggies and improved gradually each season.
 In 2015, he went 9–1 with a 2.76 earned run average in 98 innings pitched, leading the team in innings and K/BB ratio (7.0), while posting the lowest ERA of any A&M pitcher to collect at least 55 innings.
 Likewise, Kent played three collegiate summers with the Rochester Honkers of the Northwoods League.
 In the 2015 season, he was named Northwoods League co-pitcher of the year and ranked fourth on the league's top 200 prospects, after going 3–3 with a 2.09 ERA and 69 strikeouts in 77 2/3 innings.

 Kent uses a three-quarters arm slot and has a repeatable delivery, and even though his fastball is clocked consistently at 84–88 mph, he attacks the strike zone efficiently to produce swing and miss offerings.
 His fastball is followed by a slider at 78–82 mph, as well as a solid changeup with fade at 76–80 mph.

-The left-hander made a promising debut with the Class A Short Season Lowell Spinners in 2015, as he went 7–1 with a 1.86 ERA and one save in 14 long relief appearances, striking out 35 and giving up 10 walks in 48 1/3 innings of work.
+The left-hander made a promising debut with the Low–A Lowell Spinners in 2015, as he went 7–1 with a 1.86 ERA and one save in 14 long relief appearances, striking out 35 and giving up 10 walks in 48 1/3 innings of work.